-Table 1: Male and female mesothelioma deaths 1981-2022(p) by time period.
+Table 1: Male and female mesothelioma deaths 1981-2023(p) by time period.

-Similar patterns are evident for both males and females, though annual male deaths have consistently outnumbered female deaths by around five to one due to higher and more widespread past asbestos exposures often in occupational settings (Figure 1).
+Similar patterns in annual numbers over time are evident for both males and females, though annual male deaths have consistently outnumbered female deaths by around five to one due to higher and more widespread past asbestos exposures often in occupational settings (Figure 1).